Mitulrana2910/NLP_Web_App/README.md

-# 🧠 NLP Web App - Sentiment Analysis
+# 🧠 NLP Web App

-A simple Flask-based web application for performing **Sentiment Analysis** using Natural Language Processing (NLP).
+A simple Flask-based web application for performing various analytical procedures using Natural Language Processing (NLP).
 Users can enter text and get instant sentiment predictions like *Positive* or *Negative*.

 ## 🚀 Features